hpoit/MLN.jl/README.md

    * e.g. Belief is 0.9 that it did

 2. Evidence (observed constants and variables) (optional)
-   * e.g. US, Hawaii, Canada, Cuba, Puerto Rico, Haiti, Brazil, Poland, Singapore     cases increased (consider as much data from all countries as possible)
+   * e.g. US, Hawaii, Canada, Cuba, Puerto Rico, Haiti, Brazil, Poland, Singapore cases increased

 3. MAP Query (user questions about a closed or open world)
    * e.g. Did Zika cases, reported and not, increase for all countries?